 Securing Your Financial Aid

-Your NEC Financial Aid Award letter reflects the financial assistance package we are able to offer you for the 2014-2015 academic year.
-To accept your award, please sign, date, and return one copy of it to the NEC Financial Aid Office.
-Accepting of Financial Aid Awards must done in writing only; verbal acceptances will not be processed.
-Student loan borrowers will also be required to submit additional paperwork before loan funding can be disbursed.
+Your NEC Financial Aid Award letter reflects the financial assistance package we are able to offer you for the 2017-18 academic year.
+To accept your award, visit the Accept Awards tab of your NetPartner account and mark each award as "Accepted" or "Declined."
+Our database will update automatically.
+Accepting of Financial Aid Awards must done online only; verbal acceptances will not be processed.
+Student loan borrowers will also be required to complete additional paperwork before loan funding can be disbursed.

 Appealing Your Financial Aid Award (Returning Students)

 Appeals may be filed as part of the renewal Financial Aid application by completing the "special circumstances" section within the NEC Application for Financial Aid and Scholarships.
 Students who are appealing based on significant changes to their financial situation must complete the NEC Financial Aid Appeal Form.
 These appeals are reviewed continually and responses will be mailed to students within 10 business days from the date the appeal is received by our office.
-Returning students who are appealing based strictly on talent/merit will only need to complete the "special circumstances" section of the NEC Financial Aid and Scholarships Application.
 Faculty letters/recommendations are not necessary for appeals; the Financial Aid Office will consult with faculty if necessary.

 Returning students must complete the Verification process before they can be awarded any Financial Aid.
 Students selected for Verification will not have any financial aid funds disbursed until Verification is completed.